 The biggest challenge in terms of green buildings is data integration into a common digital infrastructure as well as data gathering/aggregation from different service providers: energy, natural gas, water, satellite data, 3D model, etc. all in one place, while respecting all GDPR rules.
 There are no common and standardized ways to monitor green buildings.
 Furthermore, there are no common data models or standardized protocols for green buildings monitoring.
 Also, green buildings are mostly monitored by companies from sensors located inside the buildings and not from outside.
-In general, the green building industry needs a solution for area monitoring for the surrounding green building.
-It can be based on data fusion of remote sensing data with available green buildings external data sets.
+In general, the green building industry needs a solution for area monitoring for the surrounding green building as well as green buildings itself.
+It can be based on data fusion of remote sensing data with available green buildings external data sets and city datasets.
 Drone imaging including thermal images of green buildings will bring added value regarding heat leaks information and conditions of insulation that influences the internal state of green buildings.
-It can help green buildings to solve the issue of data standardization since all satellite, drone or traffic will be in one place in the Green buildings Urban AI software.
+It can help green buildings to solve the issue of data standardization since all satellite, drone or traffic will be in one place in the green buildings Urban AI software.

 Users and their needs

 The cities of Tampere, Finland and Tartu, Estonia were involved in this feasibility study as test pilot customers.
 They are interested in applying innovative technologies such as earth observation data for accessing up to date state of green buildings and built environment.
 This will allow them to monitor the state of the urban areas remotely and have the full picture of urban environments in terms of environmental, energy, and infrastructure state of urban areas.
 By providing building digital twin from observables from earth observation data and city energy grid, the City of Tartu can better plan and find location for green energies initiative and help to put milestones and monitor the progress towards zero emission city development while monitoring past and current emission state by means of software developed during the feasibility study.